nextauthjs/adapters/packages/sequelize/README.md

 ## Updating the database schema

 By default, the sequelize adapter will not create tables in your database.
 In production, best practice is to create the [required tables](https://next-auth.js.org/adapters/models) in your database via [migrations](https://sequelize.org/master/manual/migrations.html).
-In development, you are able to call [`sequelize.sync()`](https://sequelize.org/master/manual/model-basics.html#model-synchronization) to have sequelize create the necessary tables, foreign keys and indexes:
+In development, you are able to pass `{ synchronize: true }` as the second option to `SequelizeAdapter` to have sequelize create the necessary tables, foreign keys and indexes:

 ```js
 import NextAuth from "next-auth"